GrapheneOS/hardened_malloc/README.md

 * Detection of write-after-free by verifying zero filling is intact
 * Memory in fresh allocations is consistently zeroed due to it either being fresh pages or zeroed on free after previous usage
-* [in-progress] Delayed free via a combination of FIFO and randomization for slab allocations
+* Delayed free via a combination of FIFO and randomization for slab allocations
 * Random canaries placed after each slab allocation to *absorb* and then later detect overflows/underflows
     * High entropy per-slab random values